vedph/gve-doc/docs/model/textual.md

 (5) `^RANK`: a metadatum representing the **probability rank** for the interpretation connected to this operation.
 A value=0 means unspecified, values above 0 are e.g. 1=highly probable, 2=probable, 3=less probable, etc., using as many levels as you require.

 >When not zero, the rank also generates a feature with the same name and a value equal to the rank's value.
 This allows this metadatum to bubble up into the operation's output, and thus be part of the data attached to each generated version.
 The rank is thus a _projected feature_, using a single policy.
-Also source features get projected in a similar way, when present, using a first-single policy.
+Source features too get projected in a similar way, when present, using a first-single policy.

 (6) `[NAME="VALUE"...]`: name=value pairs representing metadata **features**, separated by space.
 When the feature is flag-like (boolean), you can just use `NAME` without operators and value.
 Further syntax details: